 Person is sometimes not able to get to a phone when necessary.

-On Items 20 and 21, the case manager can use information other than the person's perception of themselves only if:
+On Items 20 and 21, use information other than the person's perception of themselves only if:

 - the person provides inaccurate information because of their physical or mental impairment;

-- there are inconsistencies between the information the person is providing and the case manager's observation of the person; or
+- there are inconsistencies between the information the person is providing and CCSE staff's observation of the person; or

 - there is conflicting information provided by a family member present during the interview.

-To properly score these questions, if the case manager is unsure of the information provided by the person, they will:
+To properly score these questions, if CCSE staff are unsure of the information provided by the person, they will:

 - get as much information as possible from the person; and

-- contact a third party (family member, friend, etc.) who is aware of the person's cognitive abilities; or
+- contact a third party (such as a family member or friend) who is aware of the person's cognitive abilities; or

 - use their judgment to score the question if no one is available who knows the person's cognitive abilities.